 This hilly seaside village is one of the prettiest in the region.
 With the tiny fisherman’s cottages clinging to the hills, it’s as picturesque as you can imagine.
 Spend a lazy afternoon (or longer) wandering through the village and making sure to stop at all the little Polperro Gallery and The Ship Inn for a classic British pint.

-Just like Robin Hood’s Bay in Yorkshire, it was a smuggler village, where lots of contraband brandy and sherry would be brought in at the dead of night.
+Just like Robin Hood’s Bay in Yorkshire, it was a smuggler village, where lots of contraband brandy and sherry would be brought in in the dead of night.

 Don’t forget to stop off at Michelle’s Restaurant for some tasty British grub.